 A criminal charge of "aiding and abetting" or serving as an accessory after the fact of a crime derives from accomplice liability (or complicity).
-Most states permit criminal charges against anyone who helps in the commission of a crime, though legal distinctions vary by state.
-A person charged with these accomplice crimes is usually not present when the crime itself is committed, but he or she has knowledge of the crime before or after the fact, and may assist in its commission through advice, actions, or financial support.
-Depending on the degree of involvement, the offender's participation in the crime may rise to the level of conspiracy.
+Most states permit criminal charges against anyone who helps another in the commission of a crime.
+Of course, legal definitions and distinctions may vary by state.
+A person charged with these accomplice crimes may not be present when the crime itself is committed.
+Still, they often have knowledge of the crime before or after the fact.
+They may assist the principal offender with advice, actions, or financial support.
+Depending on the degree of involvement, the accomplice's participation in the crime may rise to the level of conspiracy.

-For example, Andy draws a floor plan of a bank, knowing of Dan's intention to rob it.
+For example, Andy draws a detailed floor plan of a bank for Dan, knowing of Dan's intention to rob it.
 After Dan commits the robbery, Alice agrees to let him store the stolen money at her house.
 Both Andy and Alice can face criminal charges.
 The state can claim Andy was an aider/abettor and that Alice acted as an accessory after the robbery.

 How Are Aiding, Abetting, and Accessory Defined?

-As with all crimes, the specific elements depend on the state where the crime occurred.
+As with all crimes, the specific elements of the crime depend on the law where the crime occurred.
 Accomplice liability exists in both federal and state law.
-In general, aiding refers to differing degrees of support and abetting involves encouragement.
-Accessory usually involves actions taken to protect the perpetrator after the crime is committed.
+In general, aiding refers to differing degrees of support, and abetting involves encouragement.
+Serving as an accessory usually involves actions taken to protect the perpetrator after the crime is committed.

-If you were to serve on a jury in a federal court, you would be instructed that the crime of aiding and abetting requires the prosecution to prove, beyond a reasonable doubt, that:
+If you were to serve on a jury in a federal court, the court may instruct you that the crime of aiding and abetting requires the prosecution to prove beyond a reasonable doubt that:

 - A crime was committed;